Rustbusters/drone/README.md

 The `RustBustersDrone` is a software-defined drone designed to work in a distributed network simulation.
 It was developed for the Advanced Programming course 2024 at the University of Trento.
-It provides robust capabilities for handling packet routing, communication, and control commands.
+It provides robust capabilities for packet handling, flood management and control commands.

 ## Basic drone features